AshuRjn/DriverDrowsinessDetectorPython/README.md

 Technologies Used
 - Python
-- OpenCV
+- OpenCV (for image processing capabilities)
-- dlib
+- dlib (for facial landmark detection)
-- Tkinter
+- Tkinter (for creating the graphical user interface)
 - PyMySQL (for user registration and login)

+Download Dlib's Pretrained Model:
+Download the shape_predictor_68_face_landmarks.dat file from here.
+Extract the .dat file and place it in the project directory.

 Installation
 1. Clone the repository: